MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 Accept wildcard characters: False
 ```

 ### -Description
-A new description for the team
+A new description for the Team.

 ```yaml
 Type: String